WenchaoZeng/MyWeb/README.md

 Another important thing is that, not all users are web developers or designers who know CSS, HTML and to modify the page style.
 If there is a platform that specialists can define their own styles and share them with others who are possible to use these custom styles without knowing HTML, CSS.

 So, MyWeb is the tool we need.
-Web developers and designers use it to custom web site style/layout for their needs and also glad enough to share them with others.
+Web developers and designers use it to customize web site style/layout for their needs and also glad enough to share them with others.
 Others, end users, have the choices of styles when browse a site.

 ## How it works